-where $\Hck_{G,\Spd k}$ is a local Hecke stack over $\Spd k$, and $\Sat$ denotes a Satake category, see \cite[Definition VI.1.6, \S VI.3, \S VI.7.1]{FS}.
+where $\Hck_{G,\Spd k}$ is a local Hecke stack over $\Spd k$, and $\Sat$ denotes a Satake category, see \cite[\sc{Definition} VI.1.6, \S VI.7.1]{FS}.
 On the other hand, there is a symmetric monoidal equivalence

+where $C$ is the completion of an algebraic closure of $F$.
+This can be proved by the same argument as the geometric Satake equivalence in \cite[\S VI]{FS}.
+More precisely, the construction of the symmetric monoidal structure of the fiber functor can be proved by a parallel argument to the case of $\Div^1$ in \cite[\S VI]{FS}: \begin{prop}[Proposition \ref{prop:F1monoidal}] There exists a canonical symmetric monoidal structure of

-which can be proved by the same argument as the geometric Satake equivalence in \cite[\S VI.7]{FS}.
-By transferring this via nearby cycle, we have another symmetric monoidal strucuture on $\Sat(\Hck_{G,\Spd k},\Qlb)$ and another symmetric monoidal equivalence of the same form as (\ref{eqn:geomSatSpdk}), see \cite{B}.
-The main theorem is the following: \begin{thm} The symmetric monoidal structure on the category $(\Sat(\Hck_{G,\Spd k},\Qlb),\star)$ in \cite{B} coincides with one in \cite{Zhumixed}.
-Moreover, the geometric Satake equivalence
+where $\mathrm{Vect}_{\Qlb}$ is the category of finite dimensional $\Qlb$-vector spaces. \end{prop} The identification of the Tannakian group with $\widehat{G}$ follows from the case of $\Div^1$, and we obtain (\ref{eqn:SatSpdC}).
+By transferring this via a nearby cycle, we have another symmetric monoidal structure on $\Sat(\Hck_{G,\Spd k},\Qlb)$ and another symmetric monoidal equivalence of the same form as (\ref{eqn:geomSatSpdk}), see \cite{B}.
+The main theorem is the following: \begin{thm} The symmetric monoidal structure on the category